-- An annual facilitated self-assessment assurance process with all Business Units linked to Governance Domains to prompt consideration of the existence and adequacy of governance arrangements during 2020/21 - The Strategic Risk Register which sets the culture and tone for the management of threats, concerns and assurances across the Council. - The Annual Report of the Head of Internal Audit, Anti-Fraud and Assurance which provides an opinion on the adequacy and effectiveness of the council's risk management, control and governance processes - The work of the designated Data Protection Officer (DPO) - The work of the Audit and Governance Committee which includes responsibility for monitoring the development and operation of corporate governance in the council - The Council's internal management processes, such as performance monitoring and reporting; the staff performance and development framework; employee awareness of corporate policies; monitoring of policies such as the corporate complaints and health and safety policies and budget management systems - The report of the council's External Auditor - Recommendations from external review agencies and inspectorates a) Head of Paid Service
+- An annual facilitated self-assessment assurance process with all Business Units linked to Governance Domains to prompt consideration of the existence and adequacy of governance arrangements during 2020/21 - The Strategic Risk Register which sets the culture and tone for the management of threats, concerns, and issues across the Council. - The Annual Report of the Head of Internal Audit, Anti-Fraud and Assurance which provides an opinion on the adequacy and effectiveness of the Council's risk management, control, and governance processes - The work of the designated Data Protection Officer (DPO) - The work of the Audit and Governance Committee which includes responsibility for monitoring the development and operation of corporate governance in the Council - The Council's internal management processes, such as performance monitoring and reporting; the staff performance and development framework; employee awareness of corporate policies; monitoring of policies such as the corporate complaints and health and safety policies and budget management systems - The report of the Council's External Auditor - The consideration of any significant matters arising in the year. - Recommendations from external review agencies and inspectorates a) Head of Paid Service

-Specific governance assurance statements have been obtained from the following statutory officers;
+Specific governance assurance statements have been obtained from the following statutory officers.